 The carpal tunnel refers to a tiny canal in the wrist that houses the median nerve and tendons that allow the fingers to move.
 The wrist bones on the bottom and the transverse carpal ligament across the top (or inside) of the wrist form the carpal tunnel.
 Damaging this body part causes swelling of the tissues within the tunnel and pushes on the median nerve.
 If left untreated, this can result in numbness and tingling in the hand, as well as discomfort and loss of function.
 Symptoms normally present gradually and may worsen over time.
 The thumb side of the hand tends to sustain the most symptoms.
 A neurosurgeon cuts through the ligament, pulling down on the carpal tunnel during a carpal tunnel release.
 This allows the median nerve and tendons to travel through the tunnel with more room, which usually improves pain and function.

 Risks of a Carpal Tunnel Release

-Carpal tunnel release, like most operations, comes with risks.
+Carpal tunnel release, similar to most operations, comes with risks.
 For the procedure, neurosurgeons numb the wrist by using local anesthetic agents to relieve pain.
 Some people possess the risk of general anesthesia.
-Besides these, a carpal tunnel release procedure may also carry some risks like excessive bleeding, infections, damage of nerves, allergic reaction to medicines, weakness or numbness around the hand, or a sensitive scar (DeStefano, Nordstrom, & Vierkant, 1997).
+Besides these, a carpal tunnel release procedure may also carry some risks such as excessive bleeding, infections, damage of nerves, allergic reaction to medicines, weakness or numbness around the hand, or a sensitive scar (DeStefano, Nordstrom, & Vierkant, 1997).

 How should a patient prepare for a Carpal Tunnel Release?